Impact Estimation Tables

 The following rows contain the predicted impact on the expected scale for each individual design idea and by the error estimate for the impact (“uncertainty” in the IET terminology).
 First list the estimates in the original scale units, then normalize them to a “percentage on the way to the goal”, for easier comparison later.

 The next three rows list the evidence justifying the predicted impact and error estimate, along with the source of that evidence and the credibility rating of the source.
 The credibility ratings and safety margins for uncertainty need to be set before creating an impact estimation table, and should in general be standardized for a product or team to ensure consistency of scores.
-One potential option is to use the Confidence Meter model.
+Some good potential options are the Confidence Meter model or scores based on Levels of Evidence.

 The final three rows contain the estimated development cost, the ratio of the predicted percentage impact to cost, and the adjustment of that score based on the credibility of the evidence.